rolodoom/audio-assault-installer/README.md

 This is an installer for some cool guitar audio software from Audio Assault that I use on my Linux Box.
 This installer extracts and install the stuff from the given zip packages.

 ## Software
-The ZIP packages **must be** on the same directory before executing the install script.
+The original Audio Assault ZIP packages **must be** on the same directory before executing the install script.
 * Duality [version 1.2.51]
 * RVXX [version 1.0.1]
 * Sigma [version 1.0.2]